jackpeck2004/personal_website/_content/projects/simple-blockchain.md

 ---
 title: Simple Blockchain
-description: This project is a blockchain implementation created using linked lists based on the information and lecture given to us in the IB CompSci HL course.
-It was created to check my understanding and in order to better percieve it's possible usages and structure.
+description: A basic blockchain implementation created using linked lists.
+The idea is derived from a lecture given during the IB CompSci HL course.
+It was created to apply my knowledge and to better percieve blockchain's potential.
 languages: Python
 github: https://github.com/jackpeck2004/Blockchain
 ---